-The unique angle in this post focuses on those loyal people who stay at your church.
+The unique angle in this post focuses on those loyal people who come to church and stay there.
 They may stay for many reasons from close friends and ministry relationships, to their kids love it.
 They stay at your church, but no longer invite their friends.

-These five reasons will offer you insights that can serve as a catalyst for a turning point in your ministry.
+These five reasons why people aren’t getting invited to church will offer you insights that can serve as a catalyst for a turning point in your ministry.
 This turning point can help inspire your congregation to begin to invite their friends.